slub/ocrd_kitodo/docs/setup/enable-disable-modules.md

 - `with-ocrd-controller` profile for module OCR-D Controller
 - `with-kitodo-production` profile for module Kitodo.Production

 whether to enable (i.e. start and stop) associated services.
-Without the use of these **profiles** only the services of our OCR-D Manager module will be started.
+Without the use of these **profiles** only the services of OCR-D Manager module will be started.

 The most convenient way is by setting the environment variable `COMPOSE_PROFILES` in the shell.